Brett Hull: Playing style

 Hull played in eight NHL All-Star Games, and was named the most valuable player of the 1992 game in Philadelphia.
 As of 2022, his 741 career goals is the fifth highest total in NHL history, and Hull was the third-fastest (behind Wayne Gretzky and Alex Ovechkin) to reach 700 goals, doing so in 1,157 games.
-He is also second all-time in power play goals with 265 and third in game-winning goals with 110.
+He is also third all-time in power play goals with 265 and third in game-winning goals with 110.
 With 24 career game-winning playoff goals, he is tied with Gretzky for the most all-time.
 He scored 33 hat tricks in his career, the fourth highest in NHL history.
 Hull holds numerous St. Louis Blues franchise records, including goals (527), power play goals (195), game-winning goals (70) and hat tricks (27).
 He also holds the organization's single-season records of goals (86) and points (131).
 In honor of his achievements with the team, the Blues retired his jersey number 16 in 2006.
 The team also arranged to have a portion of the street that runs alongside the Enterprise Center renamed "Brett Hull Way".
 In 2010, the team unveiled a statue of him in front of the arena.
 Hull was inducted into the United States Hockey Hall of Fame in 2008, and into the Hockey Hall of Fame in 2009.